 - The school is on two sites.
-The main site and the Arts site, which is across a road - The site is on a hill, so there are some steep aspects - The school has limited wheelchair access in parts; but not all - There is one disabled toilet on each of the two sites - There are lifts in two building, but access is limited - Currently there is not specific equipment in place - The school has Polish, French, Spanish and German staff that are able to translate. - Parents are encouraged to bring in a family member or friend to act as translator
+The main site and the Arts site, which is across a road - The school Sports Field is located off-site - The site is on a hill, so there are some steep aspects - The school has limited wheelchair access in parts; but not all - There is one disabled toilet on each of the two sites - There are lifts in two building, but access is limited - Currently there is not specific equipment in place - The school has Polish, French, Spanish and German staff that are able to translate.

+Parents are encouraged to bring in a family member or friend to act as translator